Casehero

 Chart 2

-This was reasonable because it would suggest that investors can gain more reward for taking more risk.
+This was reasonable because it would suggest that investors can gain more rewards for taking more risks.
 However, when we use the annualized standard deviation calculated by monthly data, the lower decile has a higher annualized standard deviation.

 Higher decile stocks had a negative skew.
-This meant fatter tails for them in the distribution, which made them riskier when the market crash.
+This meant fatter tails for them in the distribution, which made them riskier when the market crashed.
 However, the higher decile portfolios have…

 Unlock Case Solution Now!